ryantanlien/gcs-drone-app/README.md

  - Update all plugins in the `/plugins` folder in project root (Follow Plugin Setup if unclear)
  - Copy the plugins folder into the deployment folder
  - Copy the all folders in the path `luciadlightspeed/src/main/resources` into the deployment folder
+ - Place all files in the deployment folder into a GitHub release (optional but recommended before a field test)

 ## Deployment